Skip to main content

 Nanopayments require an EOA wallet.
 Smart contract account (SCA) wallets are not supported because Gateway verifies payment signatures offchain using ecrecover, which is incompatible with EIP-1271 contract signatures.

-Create a new directory and initialize a Node.js project:
+# Set up your directory and initialize a Node.js project

 mkdir nanopayments-buyer